-The Clean Energy Alliance will meet over the coming weeks to complete the implementation plan by the end of the year.
-This includes hiring key vendors and staff, setting operational policies, and establishing the energy supply mix, rates and programs.
-The implementation plan needs to be submitted to the California Public Utilities Commission by Dec.
-31, 2019.
+The Clean Energy Alliance Joint Powers Authority submitted an implementation plan to the California Public Utilities Commission, outlining its process of hiring key vendors and staff, setting operational policies, and establishing the energy supply mix, rates and programs.

 State law allows local governments to form Community Choice Energy programs that offer an alternative to investor-owned utilities, such as SDG&E. Under this model, local governments purchase and manage their community's electric power supply, and the existing utility continues to distribute the energy to customers.